sweattep/modern_quotes/README.md

 >The resistance to collaborate can sabotage a project.

+>A project that is fostering sovereignty over all

 >it's never ok to disable submit buttons

 >Use the Socratic Method to move the conversation from the realm of opinions to the realm of facts.